liuhao-cn/fastSHT/README.md

 First go to folder ``scripts'', and then:

+A python file that demonstrates the basic interfaces: `demo.py`.

 A comprehensive test and accuracy comparisons with Healpy (may take a long time to run):
 ```
 python test_comprehensive.py